dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_handle_type.rst

 .. figure:: /images/modeling_geometry-nodes_curve_set-handles_node.png
    :align: right

-   The Set Handle Type node.
+   :alt: Set Handle Type node.

 Sets the handle type for the points on the Bézier curve that are in the selection.